sahirul70/sahirul70/README.md

 - 📫 How to reach me:...
 - 😄 Pronouns: ........

-Hello, I'm Sairul, and I'm Looking for an Opportunity in data analysis.
+Hello, I'm Sairul, and I'm Looking for an Opportunity in data analysis And Data Science.

 I am a data analyst with 2 years of experience.
 I hold a degree in Computer Science, and I have been working in the field of data analysis since 2021.
 I recently completed a data analysis course from Webpers Limited, which has given me the latest skills and knowledge in the data analysis industry.
 I also completed a data analyst internship in Data Solutions 360. where I learned professional skills and real-time client demand projects.
 I learned many kinds of projects sales profit analysis, customer analysis, survey data analysis, real estate project analysis, and customer churn analysis.